wwwutz/movieinfo/README.md

   ReleaseDate: 2012-08-02
 ```

-Which is, as we see, a bad thing.
-The Arnie version is not the first one to pop up.
+Which is random.
+The Arnie version might not be the first one to pop up.
 Anyways, I'm using 4 or 5 for scripts (`--max=5`), in 99% of all cases the movie I was looking for pops up in the first results.

 ### supply tmdb.org ID via options or filename